 Consultant: Claire Iseli.

-Consultant: Sarah P. Weeldreyer Interns: Anna Brugmann, Luke Goldstein
+Consultant: Sarah P. Weeldreyer Consultant, Editorial Projects: Dorian Friedman Interns: Anna Brugmann, Luke Goldstein

 Contributing Editors: Jonathan Alter, Steve Benen, James Bennet, Thomas N. Bethell, Katherine Boo, Taylor Branch, Nick Confessore, Matt Connolly, Matthew Cooper, Michelle Cottle, Kevin Drum, Gregg Easterbrook, Gilad Edelman, Haley Sweetland Edwards, John Eisendrath, James Fallows, T.A.
-Frank, Daniel Franklin, John Gravois, Joshua Green, Charles Homans, David Ignatius, Mickey Kaus, Phil Keisling, Anne Kim, Michael Kinsley, Christina Larson, Nicholas Lemann, Suzannah Lessard, Arthur Levine, Joshua Micah Marshall, Jon Meacham, Stephanie Mencimer, Matthew Miller, Rachel Morris, Timothy Noah, Joseph Nocera, John Rothchild, David Segal, Walter Shapiro, Joshua Wolf Shenk, Amy Sullivan, Nicholas Thompson, Steven Waldman, Benjamin Wallace-Wells, Robert Worth
+Frank, Daniel Franklin, Kukula Kapoor Glastris (1958-2017), John Gravois, Joshua Green, Charles Homans, David Ignatius, Mickey Kaus, Phil Keisling, Anne Kim, Ed Kilgore, Michael Kinsley, Christina Larson, Nicholas Lemann, Suzannah Lessard, Nancy LeTourneau, Arthur Levine, Martin Longman, Joshua Micah Marshall, Jon Meacham, Stephanie Mencimer, Matthew Miller, Rachel Morris, Timothy Noah, Joseph Nocera, John Rothchild, David Segal, Walter Shapiro, Joshua Wolf Shenk, Amy Sullivan, Nicholas Thompson, Steven Waldman, Benjamin Wallace-Wells, Robert Worth

 Editorial Advisory Board: Nicholas Lemann, Chair; Clara Bingham, Debra Dickerson, James Fallows, J.J.
 Gould, Steven Teles.